7 Important Human Resources Trends of 2023

 More and more HR departments are replacing repetitive, manual tasks by implementing artificial intelligence (AI) and machine learning (ML) into their current processes.

 In 2020, 17% of organizations use some form of AI-based solution in their HR departments.
-This is expected to have increase by 30% as of this year.
+This was expected to increase by 30% by 2022.

 Automation and AI allow HR personnel to spend less time on time-consuming, tedious back-office tasks (such as tracking employee attendance and work performance).